xavierholt/recipes/French Silk Pie.md

 - 3 large eggs
 - 2 tsp vanilla

-- 1-2 C whipping cream
-- powdered sugar
-- vanilla

-## Instructions

-Prebake pie crust until golden.
-Cool completely.
+Melt the chocolate.
+Let it cool, but not harden.

 Beat the butter and sugar  until creamy.
-Melt the chocolate; cool, but ensure it stays liquid; add it to the butter mixture.
-Continue beating.
-Add the eggs and vanilla.
+Mix in the melted chocolate,  then the eggs and vanilla.
 Transfer the filling to the crust.
 Refrigerate until set.

+### Topping

+- 1-2 C whipping cream
+- 1/4 C powdered sugar
+- 1 tsp vanilla
+- cocoa powder

-Whip the cream  just before serving,  adding powdered sugar  and / or vanilla if desired.
+Just before serving,  whip the cream,  powdered sugar,  and vanilla.
 Cover  the filling completely with whipped cream.
+Sprinkle with cocoa if desired; serve.

 ## Notes